Training

 There are special rules that might apply if you are an employee and you are released for full time study at a university, technical college or similar educational establishment.

-Under these rules, your employer may be able to make payments to you free of tax and NIC.
+Under these rules, your employer may be able to make payments to you free of tax and National Insurance.
 Your employer would be making such payments to support you while you are studying full-time, not for when you are working at your job.

 - be studying full-time at a university, technical college or similar educational establishment, which is generally open to the public and offers more than one course (so an employer's in-house training would not qualify),